florianeBhz/Paraphrase-identification/README.md

-# Paraphrase-identification
-# Deep learning - PARAPHRASES IDENTIFICATION
+# Deep learning - PARAPHRASE IDENTIFICATION
 ## Introduction
 We present our deep learning project where the goal was to read and summarize the article : "Sentence Similarity Learning by Lexical Decomposition and Composition" from https://arxiv.org/pdf/1602.07019.pdf at first.
 Secondly build a neural network capable of identifying if two sentences are paraphrases or not.
 During this project, we reimplement